ThomasPSpargo/adpenetrance/approach_validation/README.md

 ##### simulation_studies/

-* The following scripts each test the accuracy of adjusted penetrance estimates produced by `adpenetrance` in datasets of  simulated families harbouring hypothetical variants for which the true penetrance is known.
+The following scripts each test the accuracy of adjusted penetrance estimates produced by `adpenetrance` in datasets of  simulated families harbouring hypothetical variants for which the true penetrance is known.

-* Two distinct populations of simulated families are generated in these simulations.
+Two distinct populations of simulated families are generated in these simulations.
 The first is based on the sibship distribution observed in a UK population 1974 birth cohort ([2](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/conceptionandfertilityrates/datasets/childbearingforwomenbornindifferentyearsreferencetable)).
 The second is based on the distribtion the 'Next Steps' cohort study of English families ([3](https://doi.org/10.1017/ehs.2020.54)).

-* The accuracy of penetrance estimates made for hypothetical variants occuring in these two populations is compared according to the states modelled (see `states` argument [details]( https://github.com/ThomasPSpargo/adpenetrance/wiki/ADPenetrance)) and whether the user supplies `adpenetrance` with information about the distribution of sibships in their dataset (see `define_sibstructure` argument [details]( https://github.com/ThomasPSpargo/adpenetrance/wiki/ADPenetrance)).
+The accuracy of penetrance estimates made for hypothetical variants occuring in these two populations is compared according to the states modelled (see `states` argument [details]( https://github.com/ThomasPSpargo/adpenetrance/wiki/ADPenetrance)) and whether the user supplies `adpenetrance` with information about the distribution of sibships in their dataset (see `define_sibstructure` argument [details]( https://github.com/ThomasPSpargo/adpenetrance/wiki/ADPenetrance)).

-* Full documentation for the adpenetrance function is provided [here]( https://github.com/ThomasPSpargo/adpenetrance/wiki/ADPenetrance).
+Full documentation for the adpenetrance function is provided [here]( https://github.com/ThomasPSpargo/adpenetrance/wiki/ADPenetrance).

+The set of `TimeSimulation*.R` scripts, draw upon the `simADPenetrance` [function]( https://github.com/ThomasPSpargo/adpenetrance/wiki/simADPenetrance) to simulate the impact of age of sampling upon accuracy of lifetime penetrance estimation across several scenarios, described below.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __simulation_1_correct_parameter_specification.R__